How many students are admitted each year and how many are there in the program?

 4-5 students are admitted per year.
 We have approximately 30 Ph.D. students.

 What are the amounts awarded for fellowships and assistantships?
 Is everyone funded the first year?

 Health insurance is covered for the fall, winter, and spring quarters.
-For students enrolled in these three academic quarters, summer coverage is also guaranteed.
-See Stanford University’s Cardinal Care for more information.
-While summer support in the form of a fellowship or assistantship is not guaranteed, students have often received summer funding through their advisor(s).
+For students enrolled in these three academic quarters, summer coverage is also included.
+Visit the Vaden Health Center’s website for more information.

 How many units of courses can a student with a Master’s degree transfer for credit toward Ph.D.?

 The University will transfer up to 45 units of credit for a Master’s degree toward the Ph.D. degree in Communication.

 Where can I find more information about the faculty’s published works?

 Most faculty list their published work on the faculty pages on the department web site or on their personal or lab web sites.